-Shereka Wright, former collegiate standout at Purdue and member of the WNBA, enters her first season at Alabama as an assistant coach and recruiting coordinator.
+Shereka Wright, former collegiate standout at Purdue and member of the WNBA, enters her third season at Alabama as assistant coach and recruiting coordinator.
+Wright works primarily with the guards and also assists with scouting.

 Prior to coaching, she spent two seasons in the WNBA, averaging 3.1 points and 1.6 rebounds for the Phoenix Mercury, but missed all of the 2006 season after suffering a torn Achilles tendon during training camp.